-For paratransit trips within the Polk County Coordinated System, the CTC does not provide child restraints or child restraint devices for use in its paratransit vehicles.
+For paratransit trips within the Coordinated System in Polk County, the CTC does not provide child restraints or child restraint devices for use in its paratransit vehicles.
 Due to sanitary reasons related to transmittal of communicable diseases, it is the responsibility of the passenger, or their accompanying parent or Personal Care Attendant to provide child restraint devices, if needed.
 These cannot be left on the vehicles.